MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-install-azdata-linux-package.md

 ---
 title: Install azdata with installer on Linux
 titleSuffix: SQL Server big data clusters
-description: Learn how to install the azdata tool for installing and managing [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ver15.md)] (preview) with the installer (Linux).
+description: Learn how to install the azdata tool for installing and managing SQL Server Big Data Clusters with the installer (Linux).
 author: MikeRayMSFT
 ms.author: mikeray
 ms.reviewer: mihaelab